nameslessjin/Monte-Carlo-CPU-Ray-Tracer/README.md

 USC ID              : 9338292958                  <br>

 ## Introduction
 In this assignment, we create a ray tracer that utilize backward ray casting from camera.
-We will shoot rays to the image panel on each pixels and trace the rays to their intersection with the cloest objects.
-After we find the intersections, we will cast shadow ray to determine the color through phong shading and obsticle checking.
+We will shoot rays to the image panel on each pixels and trace the rays to their intersection with the closet objects.
+After we find the intersections, we will cast shadow ray to determine the color through phong shading and obstacle  checking.
 If the shadow ray is blocked by another object then the color will be black which becomes shadow else we use phong shading to find the correct color.

 ## Core Credit Features
 1. Send out rays from the camera at (0, 0, 0).
 Use backwards ray tracing on each pixel.    -   Y